raymacz/CRUD-2.0/README.txt

-Name of application: My Contacts App
+Name of application: CRUD 2.0
-Author:Dorothy Ann Decano
+Author: Raymacz
 Version: 1

 How to use: